-How Much Cardio Do You Really Need?POSTED ON Sep 16, 2019
+How Much Cardio Do You Really Need?UPDATED ON Jul 12, 2022

 There’s good news for those of you who’d prefer to binge watch Netflix and browse the “fitspo” hashtag on Instagram rather than doing intensive exercise.